 The FruitLook service is funded by us and free to farmers, and training sessions at our Elsenburg headquarters are fully booked.
 The number of crop fields we are helping farmers to monitor has grown by 450% in five years, from just under 20 000 hectares in 2012, to an estimated 90 000 hectares this year.

-†Mnr M G E WILEY: Mooi!
-[Mr M G E WILEY: Well done!]
 The PREMIER: There are so many examples of smart Agri that it is impossible to keep up.
 The industry is being totally revolutionised.